klaytn/klaytn-pre-cypress-setup-workshop/content/20_Klaytn_Configuration/20_Configuration.md

 {{< line_break >}}

 ### 3. Install BLS-Nodekey for CN only
-> Nodekey is your Private key what you generate with Klay Tool.
+> BLS-Nodekey is your Private key what you generate with Klay Tool.

 ![CN](https://raw.githubusercontent.com/klaytn/klaytn-pre-cypress-setup-workshop/main/static/images/nodekey.png)